 Universities and colleges know the pressure of always being at the top of their game.
 Every year, new students arrive with a different set of needs or expectations, influenced by the state of the world.
-For Higher Education, this means that they need to understand their potential students and then prepare their communications and marketing efforts to stay relevant.
+For Higher Education, this means they need to understand their potential students and prepare their communications and marketing efforts to stay relevant.
 It’s a constant cycle of adaptation.

 Because of the digital world, new students and young adults today have higher expectations than ever.
 They understand and breathe online services.
 They create new connections through emergent social channels.
 They guide their lives through notifications on their smartphones.
 And they freely consume quality content all day long.
 It’s only natural that they would want to choose a university that can keep up with their digital mindset and way of interacting with their surroundings.

 As we have mentioned before in this blog, modern technologies such as portals and Digital Experience Platforms (DXPs) have the flexibility and the power to attend to large audiences such as students and faculty.
 At the same time, they offer enough detail to have good, relevant communication with individuals.
 Modern technologies like these will not only give you a better online presence—they will help with internal communications and operations.

 Here are some of the key digital features that today are must-haves for Higher Education institutions.

 Mobile-First doesn’t mean planning for mobile devices.
 It means thinking like a mobile user for any digital asset you publish or share.
 The new generations are used to consuming actionable content with a simple yet effective design and intuitive user flows.
 If your goal is reaching out to more students, going Mobile-First is the best objective you can choose today for a digital project.
 Modern technology like portals and DXPs can enable organizations to leverage this mindset through page layouts and a design system.
 They offer powerful functionality to build streamlined content pages without losing branding or interactivity.
 Given that new generations are now mobile by default, it is only natural to speak their language.